 3.1 Method 1: User interface

-- Navigate to the directory you extracted Tors files.
+- Navigate to the directory where you extracted Tor's files.

 - Simply Shift + right-click on the